Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/copy-vertexb.md

 ## About

-Set the secondary position from current position
+Set the secondary position from current position.

 <table><thead>
   <tr>